Guides

 This card has no rewards program.
 It focuses on low interest rates rather than earning points or cash back.

-Scotiabank Value® Visa* Card — best for a low ongoing rate
+Scotiabank Value® Visa* Card: low ongoing rate with a near-zero promo

 Card Highlight